corneliouzbett/MedicationManager/README.md

 Med-Manager is a simple app that helps patients remember  to take their medication and provides tracking for the intake of the prescribed medication intake.

 # Getting started
-   * Just fork and clone the repository
+   * fork the repository
+   * clone the project
    * Import the project in android studio

 # Mockups